Department of Health Professions Education (DHPE)

 scvs@sun.ac.za

-Professor Susan van Schalkwyk, MPhil, PhD., is the Director of the Centre for Health Professions Education in the Faculty of Medicine and Health Sciences at Stellenbosch University.
+Professor Susan van Schalkwyk, MPhil, PhD., is the Executive Head of the Department of Health Professions Education in the Faculty of Medicine and Health Sciences at Stellenbosch University.
 Research interests cover a range of topics related to learning and teaching in the health professions, with a specific focus on strengthening postgraduate studies and academic writing.
 Much of her work is informed by the principles of transformative learning theory, with current projects intentionally looking to adopt a social justice agenda.
-Susan is an SU Teaching Fellow and a Fellow of the International Association of Medical Educationalists (AMEE).
-She has authored or co-authored more than 80 peer-reviewed articles and book chapters.
+Susan is a B2-rated scientist with the National Research Foundation (NRF), a former SU Teaching Fellow and a Fellow of the International Association of Medical Educationalists (AMEE).
+She has authored or co-authored more than 100 peer-reviewed articles and book chapters.

 Mrs Edwardene Marais